 I love using ground turkey for my meal preps.
 It’s nice to switch it up a bit and turkey is leaner than beef but still has big flavor.
 This meal prep recipe for healthy ground turkey meatballs is easy to make, moist and juicy, and makes 5 servings for meal prep.
 It’s not every day you see baked turkey meatballs that are seasoned with raisins and pepitas, but they add big flavors and textures to this recipe.

 The meal prep is served with charred shishito peppers (which I get from at Trader Joe’s) and my take on Mexican rice and beans using quinoa.
 The entire meal prep is easy to make and a great way to use ground turkey in a recipe.
-I would highly recommend using ground turkey thighs for this recipe, they have more flavor than breasts and won’t dry out as easily.
-Once again, I buy my at TJ’s, jeez..they need to start paying me for giving them so much love!
+I would highly recommend using ground turkey thighs for this recipe as they have more flavor than breasts and won’t dry out as easily.
+Once again, I buy my turkey at TJ’s.
+Jeez..they need to start paying me for giving them so much love!